 CONGRATULATIONS!
 You have one of the most unique and sophisticated radios ever built!
 It is designed for a long trouble free life and quality sound.
 Our objective is to preserve the original fit, functions and appearance of your radio while providing superior sound using the best of the latest digital technology.
 The more modern features that were not available when your vehicle was new are cleverly disguised so that they are functional and easily accessible, but not visible.
-The face, knobs and pushbuttons are manufactured and to look just like the original.
+The chrome face and knobs are manufactured to look just like the original.
 The AM dial scale is made to look like the original.
 There is a smaller and less noticeable FM dial scale in the background of the dial window.
+There is a status indicator in the dial background that will be RED when the radio is in AM, GREEN when the radio is in FM, and Orange when the radio is receiving stereo programming.
 Please take a few minutes to read this manual and familiarize yourself with all of the features of this radio.